Reflections on Spain

+"Thank you, Estelle.
 Las Canarias is one place we have not visited yet.
-How long ago were you last there?
+How long ago were you last there? "

 "Lovely evocation.
 Thanks so much.
 A tiny and pedantic correction from a guy who thinks too much about these things: La Nacional was founded in 1868, though it didn't move into the building at 239 West 14th Street until the 1920s, I suspect."

-How nice to hear from you again.
+"Hola Jaime, How nice to hear from you again.
 We visited the other Jim in Cangas de Onís again in March.
 Thanks for the correction.
 Is there an interesting account of La Nacional?
-It sounds as if it would be a fascinating account." - Don Harris
+It sounds as if it would be a fascinating account."

 "Maravilloso escrito sobre Penelope Casas y su gran pasion por Espana y su gastronomia.
 Tengo el primer libro que Penelope escribio y siempre me ha sido una gran ayuda cuando he intentado hacer algun plato clasico de otras regiones espanolas.
 Siento mucho el fallecimiento de una persona que incontables veces al leer o preparar sus recetas mentalmente me volvia a mi querida Espana.
 Clara"